cisagov/prescup-challenges/pc3/team/round3-competitive-advantage/README.md

   Log in to the provided Kali machine.
 Use your browser to navigate to `http://wholesaler.us`.
 The credentials are `kowalski` and `tartans`.
 Click the `Products` link at the top and peruse the list of items this distributor stocks.
 The top two, `Blue Party Hat` and `Bandanna`, are usually out of stock.
 They are very popular this holiday season, and the retail arm of your employer needs to have them available to customers.

-  The CEO occasionally sees the quantity available rise above 0, but by the time he adds it to his cart and gets to checkout, they are out of stock.
-He doesn't know how, but he's sure other retailers are cheating to get these items.
+  The CEO occasionally sees the quantity available rise above 0, but by the time they add it to the cart and gets to checkout, the items are out of stock.
+The CEO doesn't know how, but they're sure other retailers are cheating to get these items.

   Use the tools at your disposal to order at least one `Blue Party Hat` and at least one `Bandanna`.
 You can score your progress by visiting `http://challenge.us` from a browser within the challenge environment.
 The solution tokens will be displayed by the grading service as you place orders that secure the requested products.